mars0i/masonclj/doc/masonclj/properties.md

 containing atoms with a final "$".)

 Alternatively, you can use the `defagent` macro to define your agent defrecord.
-This automatically adds the `circled$` field, and defines a constructor function whose name is "-->" followed by the defrecord name.
+This automatically adds the `circled$` field, and defines a constructor function whose name is "-->" (two dashes) followed by the defrecord name.
 This constructor is just like the normal "->Name" constructor for defrecords, except that it automatically initializes `circled$` with `(atom false)`.
-More importantly, `defagent` calls `make-properties` for you, with additional arguments that are passed to it, simplifying the process of implementing `Propertied`.
+More importantly, `defagent` calls `make-properties` for you, with additional arguments that are passed to it, simplifying the process of implementing `Propertied`.  `defagent` also adds `Object` and its `toString` method to your defrecord.

+(*example/src/example/snipe.clj* contains illustrations both with and without `defagent`.)

+NOTE: If you ever don't change the internal state of an agent defrecord, then there is no need to use `make-properties` or `defagent`, since then the defrecord will always remain the same obejct, and MASON can track the defrecord by its pointer.

 ## The time-slice look up function